cilium/cilium/Documentation/policy/intro.rst

 .. _policy_guide:

+.. _policy_enforcement_modes:

 Policy Enforcement Modes
 ========================

 Whether an endpoint accepts traffic from source is dependent upon the configuration of the agent and the policy.
-The agent can be put into the following three policy enforcement modes:
+The agent or specific endpoints can be put into the following three policy enforcement modes:

 default
   This is the behavior for policy enforcement when Cilium is launched without